gracelovesyah/comp90051notes/_build/html/_sources/review1.md

    - Mercer's theorem provides a criterion for a function to be a kernel without explicitly finding the feature mapping $ \phi $.
    - Essentially, a function $ K $ is a valid kernel if and only if for any finite set of points $ \{ x_1, x_2, ..., x_n \} $, the Gram matrix $ G $ (whose entries are given by $ G_{ij} = K(x_i, x_j) $) is symmetric and positive semi-definite.
    - The popular approach here involves proving that the Gram matrix is positive semi-definite for all possible sets of points.
 This is a more theoretical approach and requires a foundation in linear algebra.
+   - The product of 2 positive semi definite matrix will result in a positive semi definite matrix.

 3. **Method 3: Use Rules**
    - Once you know certain functions are valid kernels, you can combine them using various rules to produce new kernels.
 This is the easiest method when applicable.
 Some of these rules include: